🇯🇵 日本語 | 🇺🇸 English

 Dangling pointer / double free

-Using a pointer after it has been freed yields unpredictable behavior.
+Using a pointer after it's been freed leads to unpredictable behavior.

 free(p);